pamellahani/sar/README.md

 The channel interface allows tasks to transmit and receive byte data through the following key methods:

 - `int read(byte[] bytes, int offset, int length)`: Reads bytes from the circular buffer into the provided byte array.
 It starts reading from the given offset until the specified length.
 Returns the number of bytes read.
 Returns -1 if the channel is disconnected.
-WARNING: This method is blocking, meaning that it will wait until data is available to read, therefore, cannot return 0 bytes.
+  -   WARNING: This method is blocking, meaning that it will wait until data is available to read, therefore, cannot return 0 bytes.

 - `int write(byte[] bytes, int offset, int length)`: Writes bytes from the provided byte array into the circular buffer, starting from the given offset and writing up to the specified length.
 Returns the number of bytes written.
 Returns -1 if the channel is disconnected.
+  - WARNING: This method is blocking, meaning that it will wait until there is space in the buffer to write the data.

 - `void disconnect()`: Disconnects the channel, preventing further communication.

 - `boolean disconnected()`: Returns true if the channel has been disconnected, indicating that no further data transmission is possible.

+FYI: read and write methods are mutually exclusive, meaning that a task cannot read and write at the same time.
+Therefore, the channel is not multi-threaded, and the task should manage the read and write operations.
+No ownership is fixed between thread and channel.

 ### 3.3.
 Task
 Independent unit of execution that sends and receives byte sequences through communication channels.